 02 of 07

-Sherry, a fortified wine from Spain, is produced in a variety of styles and levels of sweetness including Amontillado (less sweet), Oloroso (sweeter), Cream Sherry (more sweet), and Pedro Ximénez (very sweet).
+Sherry, a fortified wine from Spain, is produced in a variety of styles and levels of sweetness.
+Varieties include Amontillado, Oloroso, Cream Sherry, and Pedro Ximénez, which range from slightly to very sweet.
 No matter which you choose, all pair well with cheese.

 Sherries often have a nutty flavor with a hint of dried figs and complement nicely with salty Spanish cheeses, such as Manchego, Cabrales, Mahon, and Serra de Estrella.